 Texas Health and Human Services employees champion the rights of those we serve.
-Our ombudsmen advocate for clients, investigators look in to reports of fraud, waste and abuse, and civil rights staff ensure that clients receive the benefits for which they qualify, regardless of their race, color, national origin, sex, age, religion, and disability, and in some cases political beliefs and sexual orientation.
+Our ombudsmen advocate for clients, investigators look into reports of fraud, waste and abuse, and civil rights staff ensure clients receive services and benefits regardless of their race, color, national origin, sex, age, religion, and disability, and in some cases political beliefs and sexual orientation.

 Consumer Rights and Services accepts complaints about the treatment of older people and people with disabilities.

 The Non-discrimination Statement informs clients they are protected from discrimination in the provision of HHS services funded by the U.S. Department of Agriculture and U.S. Department of Health and Human Services, and may file a discrimination complaint with these federal agencies.

 Employees of the Office of the Independent Ombudsman for State Supported Living Centers are located in each living center.
 They respond to concerns about the treatment of living center residents expressed by residents, family members, staff and others.

 The primary mission of the Office of Inspector General is to detect, deter and prevent fraud, waste and abuse in health and human services programs and services.

 The Office of the Ombudsman helps people when the agency's normal complaint process cannot or does not satisfactorily resolve the issue.

 Office of the Long-term Care Ombudsman employees and volunteers advocate for the rights of nursing home and assisted living center residents.

 What are My Rights in Long-term Care Programs explains the rights that older people and people with disabilities have regardless of whether they live in the community or in a long-term care facility.